Sex Therapists Share 8 Sex Tips for Women

-Chances are you would never tell your best friend’s boyfriend what she’s spilled to you about their sack sessions—and for good reason (um, awkward!).
-Sex therapists, however, are more loose-lipped, at least when it comes to sharing guys’ secrets that will strengthen your relationship and make for even hotter sex.
+Good news: Sex therapists are more loose-lipped, at least when it comes to sharing guys' secrets and sex advice that will strengthen your relationship and help you learn how to have better sex.
 Sometimes, it's all about exploring new techniques, toys, or even mindfulness techniques during sex, to expand your comfort zone while still staying in it.
-Learn what men are dishing out behind that closed door and how you can use those sex tips to make you and your partner happier, in and out of bed.
+Learn what men are dishing out behind that closed door and how you can use those sex tips for women to have better sex than ever.
+(Related: How to Have An Orgasm Every Time, According to Science)

 Be Open to Trying New Things with Me